reactjs/react.dev/content/blog/2018-11-27-react-16-roadmap.md

 **Recommendation:** If you wish to adopt Concurrent Mode in the future, wrapping some component subtrees in [`<React.StrictMode>`](https://reactjs.org/docs/strict-mode.html) and fixing the resulting warnings is a good first step.
 In general it's not expected that legacy code would immediately be compatible.
 For example, at Facebook we mostly intend to use the Concurrent Mode in the more recently developed codebases, and keep the legacy ones running in the synchronous mode for the near future.

-### React 16.9: Suspense for Data Fetching (~mid 2019)
+### React 16.x (~mid 2019): The One with Suspense for Data Fetching

 As mentioned earlier, *Suspense* refers to React's ability to "suspend" rendering while components are waiting for something, and display a loading indicator.
 In the already shipped React 16.6, the only supported use case for Suspense is code splitting.
-In the future 16.9 release, we'd like to provide officially supported ways to use it for data fetching too.
+In this future minor release, we'd like to provide officially supported ways to use it for data fetching too.
 We'll provide a reference implementation of a basic "React Cache" that's compatible with Suspense, but you can also write your own.
 Data fetching libraries like Apollo and Relay will be able to integrate with Suspense by following a simple specification that we'll document.

 ```js
 // React Cache for simple data fetching (not final API)